afiestas/oxygen-public-site/source_en/index.md

 Drawings and instructions are available free of charge.
 It can be built in a few hours, without prior training or specialized tools.
 All the parts that make up Oxy**GEN** are easy to get anywhere in the world.
 It just takes a little ingenuity, a wiper motor, and a few basic materials.

+<p>Oxy<strong>GEN</strong> is designed to ease workload on the health personnel. <span class = "danger" style = "color: # fb4949;">This is not a medical device</span> and there is still a lot of work to be done in refining its design - it is a first step.
+OxyGEN must always be used under medical supervision.</p>

 <br/>

 {% youtube 0386hOgcQTA %}